ElBi21/NoTeX/README.md

 ## Yeah sure, but what **_IS_** NoTeX to begin with?

-In this repository I want to publish the template that I use for taking notes during university classes.
-I will update it from time to time.
-If you want to see my notes they'll eventually be uploaded in an (_maybe_) accesible cloud, since I'm not feeling like sharing them at the moment.
+In this repository you'll find the template that I use for taking notes during university classes.
+I will update it from time to time, mostly when I get bored of my own work and want to revamp it graphically.
+Nevertheless, I'll try to stick to a specific, "_simple_" style.

-The template is under GPL license, and you are free to use my template.
-It's fine if you want to edit the template, based on your needs, but please don't edit a couple lines and then sell it as your own template.
+The template is under GPL license, and you are free to use it as you please (except for illegal stuff (who'd use LaTeX outside of the academy world anyway?))

 ---